GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/components/README.md

 ## Creating a new pipeline components package

-To create a new set of components (with different Python dependencies), copy one of the existing subdirectories and rename the different files and directories as appropriate (e.g. `bigquery-components` -> `my-new-components`).
-You will also need to update any references in the Python files themselves, as well as the `poetry.lock file` and `pyproject.toml`.
+To create a new set of components (with different Python dependencies), copy one of the existing subdirectories and rename the different files and directories as appropriate (e.g. `vertex-components` -> `my-new-components`).
+You will also need to update any references in the Python files themselves, as well as `poetry.lock` and `pyproject.toml`.

 Your Python dependencies should be defined in `poetry.lock file`, `pyproject.toml`, and in `packages_to_install` (in the `@component` decorator):